CleverOscar/web-module-challenge-scope-and-closure/README.md

 # Scope and Closure Challenge

 The module challenge is the afternoon project or assignment that students work through independently.
 This expands on the guided project completed earlier with the instructor.

 ## JavaScript Foundations

 ## Scope and Closures

 ## Objectives

-- Explain function scope
+- Explain function scope: Function scope is a level of scope where functions are created within functions that allow us to create different ways of methods.
-- Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript
+- Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript: Closure is just another fancy word for level of scope, when a function is declared and created, a new scope is also created creating a private lexical environment.
+Functions will look outside of the scope chain to search for a variable being refferenced if it is not found within itself.
+Functions can not look into other functions though as they only look outward for context.

 ## Introduction

 This challenge focuses on both scope and closures.

-In this challenge you will be working to build a `scoreboard` (in the console) that takes randomly generated data and keeps track of a game's progress.
+In this challenge you will be working to build a `scoreboard` (in the console) that takes randomly generated deata and keps track of a game's progress.
 If you're not familiar with the rules of baseball what you need to know is this: there are 9 innings and teams take turns "at-bat."
 Teams can only score while they are at bat.
 A team stops being at bat once they have gotten 3 `outs` by either striking out or through game play.
 You can read more about baseball rules [here](https://www.rulesofsport.com/sports/baseball.html).

 A scoreboard in a major league stadium looks something like this.
 In fact, the scoreboard at Fenway Park in Boston is actually quite famous.